Vincentqyw/image-matching-webui/README.md

 ## Description

 This simple tool efficiently matches image pairs using multiple famous image matching algorithms.
 The tool features a Graphical User Interface (GUI) designed using [gradio](https://gradio.app/).
 You can effortlessly select two images and a matching algorithm and obtain a precise matching result.
+**Note**: the images source can be either local images or webcam images.

+Here is a demo of the tool:

 ![demo](assets/demo.gif)